Last updated on December 24, 2025

 What Kind of Decks Run Lots of Lands?

 This is a good place to start.
 There are a couple of tricky decks with 99 lands and a commander like Child of Alara, but that's another story.
-Let’s say you’re running a ton of big spells and ramp spells.
-You’re probably going to want a lot of lands on the field, so you’ll be shooting for the 37 to 42 land range in your deck.
+Let’s say you run a ton of big spells and ramp spells.
+You want a lot of lands on the field, so shoot for the 37-42 land range in your deck.

-You could also be running a deck that doesn’t play a lot of mana rocks and want to make sure that you don’t miss out on mana.
-Some decks even base their strategy around lands, like the landfall ability, so they’ll stuff everything they can into their deck to make sure they don’t miss any triggers.
-You’ll also probably see a lot of fetch lands and the like in these builds.
+You could also run a deck that doesn’t play a lot of mana rocks and want to make sure that you don’t miss out on mana.
+Some decks even base their strategy around lands, like the landfall ability, so those deck builders stuff everything they can into their deck to make sure they don’t miss any triggers.
+You also see a lot of fetch lands and the like in these builds.

 When Should You Play Lower Land Counts?